 - An Artist Network that supports and connects artists with opportunities to develop their own work and political power.

-- A Knowledge Lab that through research and workshops demonstrates why culture indeed matters.
+- A Cultural Strategy that through research and workshops demonstrates why culture indeed matters.

 - Literary projects such as CultureStrike Magazine and UndocuWriting that publish and support original works of fiction, journalism, and poetry.